60 years „Made in Germany"

 Mr. Ingo Trepel, who was the owner at that time, established the company "TREPEL".
 Directly after World War II during the reconstruction phase of Germany, Mr. Ingo Trepel began with the reprocessing treatment of machine tools.
 He attended the first exhibition/fair where he established a business for overhauled machines in Wiesbaden.

 Lifting tables and scissor lifts

-In the mid Fifties the business was now well established and Mr. Ingo Trepel began to combine machine tools with so called automation engineering.
+In the mid fifties the business was now well established and Mr. Ingo Trepel began to combine machine tools with so-called automation engineering.
 During this period the first lifting tables and scissor lifts were developed, still being integral part of automation installations.
-Main focuses at that time was the processing of flake boards and vessel platforms for roll on/roll off movements.
-The fast growing business already at that time called for scissor lifts with a capacity from 500 kg to 500 ton.
+Main focus at that time was the processing of flake boards and vessel platforms for roll on/roll off movements.
+The fast growing business already at that time called for scissor lifts with a capacity from 500 kg to 500 tons.

 Business in plant construction worked out well and Mr. Ingo Trepel decided to expand though keeping the scissor system the principal item of his efforts.

 During this time the Boeing 747 was constructed and Pan Am flew it under the historic names 001 und 002.
 One of which flew around the world to the left and the other to the right.
 In this course the first Boeing 747 run by Pan Am landed in Frankfurt and the question arose: How could an aircraft with a loading height of 5 meters best be provided with catering for the passengers?
 This called Mr. Ingo Trepel into action because of his scissor systems offering a solution.
 This was the beginning of the catering vehicle era.